"Did you hit Hailey?" the anger-management counselor stabbed at Jason.

-She has me arrested, makes up lies about me, takes all my time and money, and I oh-so-class-ily forgive her and bring her back into my life… and now as I aim to have an honest discussion about the state of things, she freaks out?
+Hailey has me arrested, makes up lies about me, takes all my time and money, and I oh-so-class-ily forgive her and bring her back into my life… and now, as I aim to have an honest discussion about getting back on track, she freaks out?

 Jason went to the park to meditate.
 The kids playing there didn’t notice him, and the bugs seemed to understand as well, and left him alone.

 Head in hands, he released all the tension in his jaw, neck, and shoulders.